MicrosoftDocs/dynamics-365-project-operations/articles/environment/resource-sign-up-preview-subscription.md

 [!include [rename-banner](~/includes/cc-data-platform-banner.md)]

-This topic explains how to subscribe to the trial offer and deploy Project Operations environment for resource / non-stocked based scenarios.
+This topic explains how to subscribe to the trial offer and deploy Project Operations environment for resource/non-stocked based scenarios.

 ## Prerequisites
 - The user who deploys the preview must have Azure tenant global administrator rights.
 You can create a tenant during the first offer redemption.